 The end result, in theory, is straighter teeth that have cost you a lot less than if you visited the dentist for braces.

 Would you like to see what you might look like after your treatment?
-Invisalign have a smart tool called SmileView, and it's free to use even if you're not considering Invisalign treatment.
+Invisalign have a smart tool called SmileView, and it's free to use even if you're not an Invisalign patient.
 Simply upload a grinning selfie and you'll have your new smile preview in about a minute.
 Give it a try now!

 We have a separate article which explains more about how SDC works and how it compares to other brands in the UK offering a similar product.